Email nurture campaigns are an effective way to engage leads. Learn sales experts' 14 best practices for successful email nurture campaigns.

 A quality all-inclusive automatic lead distribution software will do the following:

 If you choose to automate your lead distribution process rather than routing your leads manually, there are several tools that can help you do so.
 Oftentimes, your CRM will have lead distribution capabilities that you can access with your current plan or through an upgrade to a higher tier.
-The top lead distribution software provide a simple way to set up your rules and criteria so you can accurately route leads to the right reps.
-Below are a few of the best options available:
+The top lead distribution software solutions provide a simple way to set up your rules and criteria so you can accurately route leads to the right reps.
+Below are a few of the best options available.

 Freshsales is the sales-focused CRM under the Freshworks brand.
 Its top two pricing tiers come with a territory management feature that enables users to assign new leads to sales reps that specifically cover that area.
-When a lead enters the system, they're sorted by territory and then given to an appropriate sales rep via a round robin rule.
+After a lead enters the system, they're sorted by territory and then given to an appropriate sales rep via a round robin rule.
 Businesses that serve leads in multiple locations will enjoy using Freshsales.

-If you already use a CRM, consider first checking whether it offers lead distribution capabilities.
+If you already use a CRM, consider checking whether it offers lead distribution capabilities.
 If you don't have a CRM yet, look for one that includes lead distribution plus the other essential sales functions you and your team need.

 Besides limiting the number of skirmishes for leads amongst fellow team members, setting up a lead distribution system offers many other benefits to sales managers, their reps, and the company as a whole.
 Some of these benefits include:

 It’s recommended that you reach out to inbound leads within five minutes, or else they might lose interest.
-With lead distribution in place, your reps get alerts or lead assignments in real time so they can get to work ASAP.
+With lead distribution in place, your reps get alerts or lead assignments in real time, so they can get to work ASAP.

 Leads are typically matched with the rep best fit for closing them.
 Therefore, the initial conversation should be more successful.

-Sometimes reps just forget about a lead and they fall through the cracks.
-In lead distribution, all leads are assigned; if they're not, they’re at least kept in one central online location where reps can find them (such as in a manual strategy).
+Sometimes reps just forget about a lead, and they fall through the cracks.
+In lead distribution, all leads are assigned; if they’re not, they’re at least kept in one central online location where reps can find them (such as in a manual strategy).